-The student will be required to repeat only those portions of the Prelim Exam that are failed and to do so the following regular semester (Fall or Spring) at the time designated for regular administration of the Prelim Exam for that semester.
-A student planning to delay retaking the failed Prelim Exam items must notify the prelim directed in writing on or before the registration deadline for the next Prelim Exam.
-Students retaking items for a second or third time will receive those items at a time consistent with their distribution to students taking the exam items for the first time (e.g., consistent with existing Segment One and Two distribution schedules).
+Students retaking items for a second time will receive those items at a time consistent with their distribution to students taking the exam items for the first time (e.g., consistent with existing Segment One and Two distribution schedules).
 Students will have exactly 24 hours to complete each item being retaken (e.g., if receiving two retake items on Friday at 8:00 am, responses are to be turned in electronically at 8:00 am on Sunday).

-If a student does not pass all portions of the Prelim Exam on a second attempt, to sit for a third retake of the Prelim Exam requires approval of the student's supervisory committee and the
+If a student does not pass all portions of the Prelim Exam on a second attempt, students must petition the CCP faculty to sit for a third retake of the Prelim Exam.
+This petition must receive a majority vote of the CCP faculty and will be considered only under extraordinary circumstances.

-Counseling Psychology faculty.
 Failure of any portion of the Prelim Exam on a third attempt will result in immediate dismissal from the Counseling Psychology Program.